 In this paper (as in \cite{av2,av3}), we consider the framework of multiplicative half-order differentials.
 In order to construct and define the half-order differentials, we choose an atlas $\bracketsB{V_j , z_j}{j\in \mathcal J}$ on $X$, for which every nonempty intersection is assumed to be simply connected.
 Then there exists a family of analytic square-roots (see \cite{hawley-schiffer}), $\bracketsB{\sqrt{dz_j/dz_i}}{i,j\in \mathcal J}$, such that the following cocycle condition

 holds on $V_j \cap V_i \cap V_k $ (whenever the intersection is not empty).
-Among the line bundles defined by \eqref{cocycleCond}, the line bundle corresponds to $-\kappa \in J(X)$ (where $\kappa$ is the Riemann constant) plays an important role and is denoted by $\Delta$.
-The sections of $\Delta$ are referred as half-ordered differentials.
+Among the line bundles defined by \eqref{cocycleCond}, the line bundle corresponding to $-\kappa \in J(X)$ (where $\kappa$ is the Riemann constant) plays an important role and is denoted by $\Delta$.
+The sections of $\Delta$ are referred to as half-order differentials.